airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 Victory: MongoDB, Technical Victory.
 Assuming you do not already have postgres and/or database expertise, MongoDB's simpler query interface and lack of requirements for schema migration/maintenance make it easier to rapidly prototype in.
 Just be aware that unless you fit a small set of niche use cases where individual, small scale dataloss is truly irrelevant (running large scale analytics on normally distributed datasets), you will eventually have to throw your database away and rewrite swathes of your application.

 ## 3. Summary
 Postgres comes out the clear victor of this fight.
-There are valid use cases for MongoDB such as reporting on large datasets of normally distributed data, and storing TRULY denormalized data, data where relationships are mostly non existent, and documents are large, mostly unstructured, and with little to no overlap.
+There are valid use cases for MongoDB such as reporting on and aggregating large datasets of normally distributed data, and storing TRULY denormalized data, data where relationships are mostly non existent, documents are large, mostly unstructured, and with little to no overlap, while data loss is largely irrelevant (Log Parsing and Caching come to mind).
 However as a general purpose database, Postgres is clearly the dominant fighter in this arena, and if some denormalized data is required, like say a set of optional parameters on a user (eye color, height, weight, hair color), Postgres' JSONB column is more than sufficient.